khofstadter/navigatingthedigitalworld.com/_drafts/gendering-the-dw.md

 - her questions are linked to feminism and that it is the feminists who make the digital world feminist (no one else)
 - the answers are based on the info

+Brings up Alexa and that it needed firm language.
+Well, but that is how ChatGPT can be more efficient as well.
+Firm is linked to clear, right?

 <!-- check lit --> A Cyborg Manifesto (Deborah Haraway, 1985)
 - can be productive space (for women to take part)